grafana/scenes/docusaurus/docs/advanced-custom-scene-objects.md

 ### Step 5.
 Modify the state of the custom object from the component

-Define the state-modifying method (`onIncrement`) in the custom scene object:
+Define the state-modifying method, (`onIncrement`), in the custom scene object:

 ```ts
 export class Counter extends SceneObjectBase<CounterState> {